Police car chase ends in rooftop arrest

 "We were very scared," said Choy.
 "We locked all of the doors."

-Robert Jenkins said he saw the guy on the roof trying to flee but soon realized the place was surrounded.
+Resident Robert Jenkins said he saw the suspect on the roof trying to flee, but soon realized the place was surrounded.

 "I saw the guy on the roof.
 I didn't know if he had a gun or not, but they got him before he jumped down," said Jenkins.
-"I thought it was a movie rehearsal but it was serious."
+"I thought it was a movie rehearsal, but it was serious."

-Police say there are really glad to finally get this guy off of the streets.

-Police said he suffered minor scrapes and bruises in his attempted getaway.
+Police said the man suffered minor scrapes and bruises in his attempted getaway.

 ------